Gazarte

 Ceiling Height: 3.90m

-Maximum Capacity: 250 individuals
+Maximum Capacity: 250 guests

 <strong>Second Floor</strong>